SkySingh04/Haalsamachar-infra/README.md

-## HaalSamachar Infrastructure Repository : Contains Terraform scripts, Kubernetes manifests, and GitOps configurations for Haalsamachar App.
+## HaalSamachar Infrastructure Repository : The Haalsamachar App's infrastructure is managed through an Infrastructure as Code (IaC) approach, incorporating Terraform scripts, Kubernetes manifests, and GitOps configurations.
+This ensures automated, scalable, and consistent deployment of resources.

 ## [HaalSamachar Application Repository](https://github.com/Akash-Singh04/haalsamachar-app) : Consists of Backend Microservices built with GoLang including a GraphQL API built using gqlgen and four REST APIs built using Gin and frontend built with NextJs+TypeScript with PostgreSQL powered database, containerized using Docker using Dockerfiles and CI/CD pipeline configurations.